Hongdae (area): Characteristics

-Under the influence of Hongik University (Hongdae) which is well known for its prestigious art college, the neighborhood was built on a foundation of artistic souls since the 1990s.
-In the early days, thanks to then-cheap rent, budget musicians and street artists started moving into the ateliers of the Hongdae area.
-In the true sense of the word, the Korean indie scene started from the two bands, Sister's Barbershop and Crying Nut at Hongdae in the mid-1990s.
-Before that many cover bands were playing near Shinchon and Idae.
-Later, other bands like Jaurim, Peppertones and Idiotape started to play at venues in Hongdae, and the area begins to have a reputation as the mecca of urban arts and underground club culture.
-Now the area provides street art festivals and performances, as well as music concerts by independent artists and mainstream entertainers.
+The Hongdae area grew under the influence of Hongik University (Hongdae), a prestigious private university known for its Fine Arts Program, attracting people in the arts from the 1990s.
+Early on, thanks to then-cheap rent, budget musicians and street artists started moving into the ateliers of the Hongdae area.
+Korea's indie music scene started from two bands launched in the area, Sister's Barbershop and Crying Nut in the mid-1990s.
+Before that many cover bands played near Sinchon and Idae.
+Later, other bands like Jaurim, Peppertones and Idiotape started to play at venues in Hongdae, and the area began to cultivate a reputation as the mecca of urban arts and underground club culture.
+Hongdae now provides street art festivals and performances, as well as music concerts by independent artists and mainstream entertainers.

-Many come to Hongdae for its aesthetically unique characteristics.
+Many people come to Hongdae for its aesthetically unique characteristics.
 There are many graffiti murals painted all over the streets of Hongdae.
-One of the well known areas for these murals is Hongdae Mural Street (also known as ‘Picasso's Street’).
+One of the well known areas for these murals is Hongdae Mural Street (also known as 'Picasso's Street').